kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 2. Go to **Integration** > **Applications/Systems** and select **Create Application**.
 3. Set the application's name to `commerce-mock` and select **Create** to confirm the changes.

-  Wait for the application to have the `SERVING` status.
+  Wait for the application to have the status `SERVING`.

 4. Open the newly created application and select **Connect Application**.
 5. Copy the whole URL string with the token by clicking **Copy to Clipboard** and select **OK** to close the pop-up box.